Men's Curl Club

 Spray bottle

-A bottle used to lightly mist hair with water for refreshing curls the next day.
+A bottle used to lightly mist hair with water when adjusting curls the next day.

 Product claims and ingredients